 The school uses the 2014 National Curriculum and EYFS Curriculum for directing the teaching of art.
 Across every school year the children look at drawing, painting and sculpture.
 We use elements of the Plan Bee art scheme of work to support the teaching of these three artistic disciplines.
 The school implements a clear and comprehensive progression of the skills outlined in the National Curriculum.
 Children have access to key knowledge, skills and language that they can readily apply to their own works of art and across the wider curriculum.

 Art is taught in correlation with the overall termly question, this enable children to develop and strength links in their learning.
-Art is taught termly blocks alongside DT, this enable children to focus on either Art or DT within a term.
-The Art units of work are intrinsically linked to important artists or movements.
+Art is taught termly blocks alongside DT, this enable children to focus on either art or DT within a term.
+The art units of work are intrinsically linked to important artists or movements.
 Skills and prior knowledge are built upon and revisited throughout the school.

 Through the carefully structured curriculum and high quality teaching, we expect the outcomes to be effective.
 Children will retain knowledge about their focus artist or movement for each unit of work, remember their knowledge and understand how to use it and apply the skills demonstrated in their own artwork.
 This will enable children to succeed and achieve their age related expectations.
-Children will ultimately understand what being an ‘artist’ means.